 David T. Shufflebarger — Senior Partner

-Talk with Shuff for a few minutes and it is likely that you will learn four things:
+Talk with Shuff for a few minutes, and it is likely you will learn four things:

 - He is passionate about philanthropy.